PS-anon/PS-anon.github.io/content/about/_index.md

 Coat : black and white with a black shaped heart on his chest

 Helps me focus on ctfs  =))))))
+## My setup
+I have an macbook pro late 2018 with Big Sur
+VMs :
+Blackarch - for hacking(with the xfce / flubox config)
+Ubuntu - blog
+Kali - running fork bombs

 That's all for now , thank you for reading ❤️ !